kikeprime/KH-Save-Editor/README.md

 ## How to use
 - Select the game and its version.
 The dropdown groups the selectable versions by game.
 - Select a file with the browser's file picker.
-- The doesn't care for now what file you provide so BE CAREFUL with the game choice!
+- The parser doesn't care for now what file you provide so BE CAREFUL with the game and version choices!
 - Make sure the selected game is correct before you press save.
 The game version doesn't matter but the game does.

 # Features